 The Medical School participates in the AAMC Careers in Medicine Program.
-Careers in Medicine is a career planning program designed to help you choose a medical specialty and select and apply to a residency program.
-To access the website go to www.aamc.org/careersinmedicine.
-Students may sign in using their AAMC number.
+Careers in Medicine, formerly known as MEDcareers, is a career planning program designed to help you choose a medical specialty and select and apply to a residency program.
+To access the web site go to www.aamc.org/careersinmedicine.
+Students who have never registered with CiM will be required to obtain a new access code.
+Students needing an access code should contact Debra Leger, in the Office of Student Affairs